C.O.P. The Recruit: Gameplay

-The game is a third person shooter and a driving game set in New York City, with the same map layout and environment as Driver: Parallel Lines (confirming its relation with the Driver series), however due to memory constraints lacking the island of Bronx.
+The game is a third person shooter and a driving game set in an open world New York City, with the same map layout and environment as Driver: Parallel Lines (confirming its relation with the Driver series), however due to memory constraints lacking the island of Bronx.
 The game has around 51 missions with over 20 hours of gameplay.
 It's also possible, using the DS system's microphone (and the in-game PDA), to call the S.W.A.T. team, create barricades, road blocks, call an ambulance and access the city's camera system.

+Development

 Reception

 C.O.P.
-The Recruit received "mixed" reviews according to video game review aggregator Metacritic.
+The Recruit received "mixed or average" reviews according to video game review aggregator Metacritic.

 The game won two Best of E3 2009 Awards: Best Action Game and Best Graphics Technology.